csgillespie/efficientR/main.md

 A more advanced form of caching is to use the **memoise** package.
 If a function is called multiple times with the same input, it may be possible to speed things up by keeping a cache of known answers that it can retrieve.
-The **memoise** package allows us easily store the value of function call and returns the cached result when the function is called again with the same arguments.
+The **memoise** package allows us to easily store the value of function call and returns the cached result when the function is called again with the same arguments.
 This package trades off memory versus speed, since the memoised function stores all previous inputs and outputs.
 To cache a function, we simply pass the function to the **memoise** function.

 The classic memoise example is the factorial function.
 Another example is to limit use to a web resource.
-For example, suppose we are developing a shiny (an interactive graphic) application where the user can fit regression line to data.
+For example, suppose we are developing a shiny (an interactive graphic) application where the user can fit a regression line to data.
 The user can remove points and refit the line.
 An example function would be